Kiss of the Vampire (film): Casting

 The film was made without Hammer's two biggest stars, Peter Cushing and Christopher Lee.
-Edward da Souza had been in Hammer's Phantom of the Opera.
+Noel Willman, who at the time was better known as a Tony-winning theatre director, was cast as the vampire.
+Edward de Souza had been in Hammer's Phantom of the Opera.

-Shooting
+Filming

 The film went into production on 7 September 1962 at Bray Studios and finished on 25 October.

 Sharp enjoyed making the film and later said Tony Hinds was the best producer he ever worked with.

 The film's climax, involving black magic and swarms of bats, was intended to be the ending of The Brides of Dracula, but the star of that film, Peter Cushing, objected that Van Helsing would never resort to black sorcery.
 However, the paperback novelization of Brides does use this ending.

 The finale involving the bat attack was shot using plastic bats.
 "It was a chaotic day shooting that scene, but everyone seemed to believe that we were on to something and people started taking chances and put their all into it," said Sharp.
 "I'm very proud of it."